Eduardo-HortaS/NAMD_starter_pipeline/README.md

 namd system.namd
 ```

-After the simulation, the resulting sistema.dcd is a trajectory file that can be used in MMPBSA utilizing its input.
+After the simulation, the resulting system.dcd is a trajectory file that can be used in MMPBSA utilizing its input.